-(This article first appeared in the November-December 2016 issue of The American Postal Worker magazine.)
+(This article first appeared in the Sept-Oct 2017 issue of the American Postal Worker magazine)